stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 ## Interactive jobs

-### Dedicated partition
+### Dedicated nodes

 Interactive jobs allow users to log in to a compute node to run commands interactively on the command line.
 They could be an integral part of an interactive programming and debugging workflow.
 The simplest way to establish an interactive session on Sherlock is to use the `sh_dev` command:

 ``` none
 $ sh_dev